You are here

 Editors Canada members, working together as an association, can provide services that no online group (Facebook, LinkedIn) can.
 Editors Canada can, for example, lobby for change, speak for editors, publish books, certify editors and offer discounts and services.

-In-house editors can be a part of that.
-And making your needs known can influence the services and discounts that the association provides.
+In-house editors can be a part of that, and making your needs known can influence the services and discounts that the association provides.

 Discounts

 In-house editors need training and resources, just like freelance editors.
-Members of Editors Canada get discounts on numerous items, such as
+Members of Editors Canada get discounts on numerous items such as:

 Volunteering